 The constant search within enables this superior brain to comprehend the wily foibles of its primitive colleagues.
 Its superior wisdom silences them and guides your life.
 After you discover this entity, it helps you to know the scale and power of its wisdom.

-Tell Me Who I Am - Know The Wisdom Of RB Your mind carries unimaginably large stores of inherited and acquired wisdom.
+Your understanding improves when you imagine 4 things.
+You will realize that your mind carries unimaginably large stores of inherited and acquired wisdom.
 As an example, the DNA codes in your body contain codes, which instruct your living cells to build your eyelid, or your fingernail.
 Scientists reported that if those codes were packed into 500 page books, those books will fill the 450 kilometer long Grand Canyon fifty times over!
 From millions of years of evolution and from a lifetime of experiences, your system has acquired an immense trove of knowledge.
 Similarly, massive stores of inherited wisdom within your nerve cells manage your life.
-When not blinkered by the restraints of your emotions, your RB can flow with this wisdom to manage your life.
+When not blinkered by the restraints of your emotions, your PFR can flow with this wisdom to manage your life.

 The deep insight of Sri Ramana Maharshi was that his repetition of the words "I am, I am, I am, ...", led to his discovery of the truth that "I am not."
 He emerged into a state of consciousness without any I or self at all, a state of pure consciousness.
 In a mystic insight, he discovered an awareness, backed by an enormous wisdom, which could perceive the unity of the universe.
 He discovered the power of untrammeled consciousness.
 Such journeys into the highest worlds of the mind may not be accessible to the common man.
-Even if they discover RB, ordinary people may remain troubled by the passions and interruptions of their lower level brains.
+Even if they discover their PFR, ordinary people may still remain troubled by the passions and interruptions of their lower level brains.
 But, they too can achieve a modicum of peace by following the simple question “Who am I?” with persistence and understanding.